bguiz/ember-sprite/README.md

 ## Configuration

-All the configuration options are exactly the same as those in [broccoli-sprite](https://github.com/bguiz/broccoli-sprite).
+All the configuration options are pretty much the same as those in [broccoli-sprite](https://github.com/bguiz/broccoli-sprite).
+There is an extra option `removeSrcFiles` which tells addon to remove source images after the sprite is finished.

 The only thing that you need to do in addition is: